-I was amazed at how I easily became someone’s personal doormat.
+I was embarassed at how I easily became someone’s personal doormat.

 I was 18 years old, and my mom’s friend had a 15 year-old daughter.
 My well-intentioned mom was pushing me to be this girl’s friend.
 I had told my mom that I didn’t have a good gut feeling about this girl.
 Of course, I was told that I needed more good Indian female friends.
-Like a typical doormat, I ignored my intuition and felt like I had to just give in.
+Like how some doormats may act, I ignored my intuition and felt like I had to just give in.

 Little did my mom and this girl’s mom know, I was being used to help this girl see boys behind her parents’ backs.

-My friend came from a stereotypical strict Indian-American family.
-She would tell me how her parents treated her badly.
+My friend came from a strict Indian-American family.
+She would tell me how her parents treated her badly and how they wouldn’t let her do anything.

 One of the traits of a doormat is that you start to feel guilty when you hear people’s pain.
 My guilt led me to give in to my friend’s eager requests.
 I ended up driving my friend around to go on dates with random boys.
 She used my cell phone to contact boys.
 She used my AOL screen names.
 She instructed me to make up lies to my parents about what we were doing.
 I had even gotten into a car accident, when she begged me to help her see a boy that she met online.

 You might be thinking, “Why did you agree to all of that?”
 At 33, I’m thinking the same thing.
 Back then, I felt obligated to put other people’s feelings and needs above mine.
-When I was told what to do, I blindly did it.
+When I was told what to do, there were times where I blindly did things to keep the peace.

 One day, my mom and this girl’s mom found out about her secret escapades.
 Guess who got thrown under the bus?
 Me.
 To add insult to injury, this girl told the other Indian-American teenagers how I ruined her life.
 I thought, “I bended over backwards to help this girl feel happy.
 And, this is what I get?”